Our Notary Public:

 - Preparing legal opinion on company structures and existence, and due execution of company documents

 We are a professional and experienced team who provides notarial services for local and international clients.
 Our notary public, Mr. Nicky Tse is appointed by the Chief Judge of the Hong Kong High Court and specialized in litigation.
+Mr. Nicky Tse is also a China Appointed Attesting Officer.
 Our team is here and ready to answer your enquiry and provide you with actionable solutions.

 For contentious matters, Nicky works regularly with a team of Counsel and Senior Counsel with various specialties in arbitration tribunals and all levels of Courts.
 During his past decade of practice, Nicky handled shareholders and boardroom disputes, insolvency, probate, trust, matrimonial, medical-related, and very urgent Court applications for interlocutory relief including injunctions, appointment of provisional liquidators and NPOs.